BrobstonCreations/yet-another-smart-vent/docs/ELECTRONICS_ASSEMBLY.md

 ## Electronics Assembly
+Eventually I intend to add pictures, but for now these instructions should work.

 1. Snap off header pins from one of the header pin blocks that came with your components.
 You will need a header pin for 5V, GND, D3, A0, and 3V3.
 The first four are needed, the 3V3 pin is just to add rigidity between the D1 Mini and the DC Power Shield.
 2. I would recommend pressing these header pins into a breadboard (long side down) in the correct pattern for the above noted pins on the D1 Mini, this will make soldering the pins to the D1 mini much easier.